Skip to the content.

 3. The installation script will inform you that it is going to install into a default directory (e.g., /home/$USER/miniconda3).
 Leave this default and press Enter.

 5. Re-open a new terminal.
-Type which python into the terminal and it should return a path (e.g., /home/$USER/miniconda3/bin/python).
+Type which python into the terminal and check that it returns a path like /home/$USER/miniconda3/bin/python.

-• If you do not see a path like this then please try typing conda init, closing your terminal, and repeating this step.
+• If you do not see a path like this, try typing conda init, closing your terminal, and repeating this step.
 If your issue is still not resolved skip the following step and contact an instructor on the #help-installation channel of the Slack workspace.

 6. Type the following to remove the installation script that was downloaded: